Spring Steven Biggs - Fig Expert Spring Steven Biggs - Fig Expert

 The Challenge

-But the light in the garage isn’t bright enough for good compact growth.
+But the light inside the garage wasn’t bright enough for sturdy growth.

 Avoid Figs Waking Up Early Next Year